LibCrowds/libcrowds/docs/configuration.md

 ### company

-The `company` responsible for the site.
+Specify the company responsible for the site.

 ```js
 config.company: 'My Company'